 Unless you support Real Madrid, you probably haven’t got much time for Sergio Ramos.
+In fact, you probably can’t stand him.
 He’s football’s ultimate bastard.

 Bending the rules.
 Underhandedness.
 The dark arts.
 Whatever you call it, it’s often the bad rather than the beautiful that clinches victory — in football and probably everything else.

 As a neutral, this can be frustrating.
 When all you want to see is a good match, the sight of kicking, diving, play-acting, hands of God and imaginary cards are bad things.
 To be a victim of the dark arts is even worse.